Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Main result

 \section{Main result}

 We now present the main result of this paper: a time-uniform, self-normalized concentration inequality for a general class of processes evolving in $\R^d$.
-We now discuss the intuition for our argument.
-Our results follow by coupling our scalar-valued self-normalized inequalities, presented in the previous section, with a simple but careful geometric covering argument.
-At a high level, our results in the previous section could be seen as controlling the growth of the process $(S_t)_{t \geq 0}$ over various scales of ``intrinsic time'', determined by the accumulated variance process $(V_t)_{t \geq 0}$.
-Analogously, to handle the multivariate nature of results in this section, we need to carefully control how the accumulated variance process (this time a matrix-valued process), distorts the geometry of $\R^{d}$ across various scales.
-In this setting, the level of distortion is controlled by $\kappa(V_t) := \gamma_{\max}(V_t)/\gamma_{\min}(V_t)$, the condition number of the positive semi-definite matrix $V_t$ (if $\gamma_{\min}(V_t) = 0$, $\kappa(V_t) = \infty$ by convention).
+In short, while our results in the previous section could be seen as controlling the growth of the process $(S_t)_{t \geq 0}$ by stitching over various scales of ``intrinsic time'', our result in this section follows from stitching over various scales of intrinsic geometric distortion.
+This is ultimately controlled by the condition number $\kappa(V_t)$.

 \begin{theorem} Suppose $(S_t)_{t \geq 0}$ is a sub-$\psi$ process with variance proxy $(V_t)_{t \geq 0}$ taking values $\R^d$.
-Let $\alpha > 1$, $\beta > 1$, $\rho > 0$, $\epsilon \in (0, 1),$ and $\delta \in (0, 1)$ be constants, and let $h : \N \rightarrow \R_{\geq 0}$ be an increasing function such that $\sum_{k \in \N}h(k)^{-1} \leq 1$.
+Let $\alpha > 1$, $\beta > 1$, $\rho > 0$, $\epsilon \in (0, 1),$ and $\delta \in (0, 1)$ be constants, and let $h : \R_{\geq 0} \rightarrow \R_{\geq 0}$ be an increasing function such that $\sum_{k \in \N}h(k)^{-1} \leq 1$.
 Define the function\footnote{Recall $N_{d - 1}(\epsilon)$ was defined to be the $\epsilon$-covering number of $\S^{d - 1}$.} $L_\rho : \calS_+^d \rightarrow \R_{\geq 0}$ by

-If $\psi$ is super-Gaussian, meaning $\psi(\lambda)/(\lambda^2/2)$ is an increasing function of $\lambda$, then
+If $\psi$ is super-Gaussian (meaning $\psi(\lambda)/\lambda^2$ is an increasing function of $\lambda$), then

 \end{theorem}

 In addition to the parameters $\alpha, \rho,$ and $h$ from Theorem~\ref{thm:scalar}, there are two new user-specified constants that govern the geometric aspects of our bound presented in Theorem~\ref{thm:vector}.